Banyalbufar: Demographics

 Banyalbufar has 568 inhabitants (as of 2005) with a population density of 31 persons/km^{2}.
-In 1991, 85.7% of the inhabitants were Majorcan, 8.3% came from other Spanish regions and only around 6% was foreigners.
+In 1991, 85.7% of the inhabitants were Mallorcan, 8.3% came from other Spanish regions and only around 6% was foreigners.
 The highest population recorded was in 1920 at 894 inhabitants.
 The population dropped drastically in the next ten years, probably due to political unrest in the locality.
 In 1930, Banyalbufar had only 200 inhabitants.

 In 1991 there were still illiterate people in Banyalbufar.
 The majority of the population receive either no formal education (111 persons), a basic education (99 persons) or a mid-stage education (86 persons), with only 47 persons undertaking the Bachillerato.

 The population spread is as follows.
 Figures are accurate as of 1 January 2005 and do not include isolated communities (and thus do not comprise the total number of inhabitants of Algaida).